Calcore offers a Limited Lifetime Residential and 15 year Limited Light Commercial Walk Warranty against manufacturing defects.

 Measure the length and width of your room.
 If the room has alcoves or offsets, measure these separately.
 This will give you the square footage of the rom.
 Purchase a minimum of 10% extra material to cover mistakes, trimming for future needs or replacements.
 Most installations require about 10% overage, however this can vary depending upon the room size and layout.

-CAUTION: Do not install Seattle or Portland Series products over carpet or any pad/foam.
+CAUTION: Do not install Seattle XL, Portland, Medford, Spokane, Vancouver XL, or Carissima Series products over carpet or any pad/foam.
 Only use approved underlays.
 This product is not suitable for any outside use, sunrooms, solariums or saunas.
 Exposure to long-term direct sunlight can cause damage to your floor.